Class GridProcess#

 - class tools.addprocess.GridProcess[source]#

-When running goSPL on a 2D grid (i.e. not a global simulation), this class defines two processes operating on a regular grid:
+When running goSPL on a 2D grid (i.e. not a global simulation), this class defines two processes solved directly on the unstructured mesh:

 Flexural isostasy: it allows to compute isostatic deflections of Earth’s lithosphere with uniform or non-uniform flexural rigidity.
 Evolving surface loads are defined from erosion/deposition values associated to modelled surface processes.

 Orographic rain: it accounts for change in rainfall patterns associated to change in topography.
-The orographic precipitation function is based on Smith & Barstad (2004) linear model.
+The orographic precipitation function is based on the Smith & Barstad (2004) linear model, solved directly on the unstructured mesh in parallel as two steady advection–relaxation equations (cloud water → hydrometeors → precipitation).
+The stratified airflow (mountain-wave) term of the original spectral solution is dropped, so the windward/lee rain-shadow is retained while no regular grid or FFT is required.

-For global simulation, the library isoFlex provides a wrapper around gFlex to estimate global-scale flexural isostasy based on tiles distribution and projection in parallel.
+For global simulation, the library pyshtools provides a framework to estimate global-scale flexural isostasy.

 Methods